run-llama/llama_deploy/examples/rabbitmq/README.md

 To launch with Kubernetes, we'll make use of `kubectl` command line tool and "apply" our k8s manifests.
-For this example to run, it assumes the docker image `multi-agent-app` has already been built, which would be the case if your continuining along from the previous launch with Docker example.
+For this example to run, it assumes the docker image `multi-agent-app-rabbitmq` has already been built, which would be the case if your continuining along from the previous launch with Docker example.
 If not, then simply execute the below command to build the necessary docker image: